gifiweb/exercises/README.md

-# step2
+# Gifi
-Community testing and learning
+Community jobs and learning